ratschlab/metagraph/README.md

 ### Install From Sources

-To compile from source, see [documentation online](https://metagraph.ethz.ch/static/docs/installation.html#install-from-source) (e.g., for builds with custom configurations).
+To compile from source (e.g., for builds with custom alphabet or other configurations), see [documentation online](https://metagraph.ethz.ch/static/docs/installation.html#install-from-source).

 ## Typical workflow